labsyspharm/scimap/docs/tl/sm.tl.spatial_interaction.md

-**scimap.tl.spatial_interaction**
+**scimap.tl.spatial_pscore**

 !!! note "Function Call"
-    `scimap.tl.spatial_interaction` (
+    `scimap.tl.spatial_pscore` (
       **adata,
+      proximity,
+      score_by='imageid',
       x_coordinate='X_centroid',
       y_coordinate='Y_centroid',
       phenotype='phenotype',
-      method='radius', radius=30, knn=10,
+      method='radius',
-      permutation=1000,
-      imageid='imageid',subset=None,
-      pval_method='histocat',
-      label='spatial_interaction'**)
+      radius=20, knn=3,
+      imageid='imageid',
+      subset=None,
+      label='spatial_pscore'**)

 **Short description**

-The `spatial_interaction` function enables the unbiased and systematic study of all cell–cell interactions present in a tissue or all tissues of a sample cohort by using a permutation test to compare the number of interactions between all cell types in a given image to that of a matched control containing randomized cell phenotypes.
-This approach determines the significance of cell–cell interactions and reveals enrichments or depletions in cell–cell interactions that are indicative of cellular organization.  <br>
+The `spatial_pscore` function enables users to score interation between cell types.
+The function generates two scores and saved at `adata.uns`: <br>
+A) Proximity Density: Total number of interactions identified divided by the total number of cells of the cell-types that were used for interaction analysis. <br>s
+B) Proximity Volume: Total number of interactions identified divided by the total number of all cells in the data.
+The interaction sites are also recorded and saved in `adata.obs` <br>

 The function supports two methods to define a local neighbourhood <br>
 **Radius method**: Can be used to identifies the neighbours within a user defined radius for every cell.
 **KNN method**: Can be used to identifies the neighbours based on K nearest neigbours for every cell

-The resultant proportion matrix is saved with `adata.uns`.
+The resultant proportion matrix is saved with `adata.uns` and `adata.obs`.

 **Parameters**

 `adata` : AnnData Object

+`proximity` : list, required
+Pass a list of cell-types for which the proximity score needs to calculated. e.g. ['CellType-A', 'CellType-B'].

+`score_by` : string, optional *(The default is 'imageid')* If the scores need to compared across region's of interest, the column name containing the ROI's should be passed.
+By default the score is calculated across the entire image.
+The default is 'imageid'.

 `x_coordinate` : float, required *(The default is 'X_centroid')*
 Column name containing the x-coordinates values.